yeasy/openstack-tool/README.md

 Enable colorful bash if supported.
 Please rename this to `.bash_color`, and put in your home directory.

 ##ovs_mon
 This script can monitor multiple OpenvSwitch rules by filtering useful ones and reformat them.
+It even support colorful output!
 Just put it in your local PATH such as /usr/local/bin/.

 The original way to observe the rules in a switch (e.g., s1) is using ovs-ofctl, while it's hard to explore when there're lots of rules